kubernetes-sigs/kubebuilder/docs/CONTRIBUTING-ROLES.md

 - Does it expose a new type from `k8s.io/XYZ`, and, if so, is it worth it?
   Is that piece well-designed?

-**For large changes, approvers are responsible for getting reasonble consensus**.
+**For large changes, approvers are responsible for getting reasonable consensus**.
 With the power to approve such changes comes the responsibility of ensuring that the project as a whole has time to discuss them.